harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 Yes, `<+account.name>` and `<+account.companyName>` respectively.

-#### How do I set up a cron expression so it tiggers on the first Wednesday of each month at 15:00 hrs?
+#### How do I set up a cron expression so it triggers on the first Wednesday of each month at 15:00 hrs?

 Set the cron trigger type to QUARTZ and set the expression to: `0 0 15 ? * 3#1 *`.